5 Best 2 Person Kayaks In Australia (August 2026) Tested

 What is the best 2 person kayak in Australia?

-The Intex Challenger K2 offers the best overall value at $195 with everything included for recreational paddling.
-For premium features, the Excursion Pro K2 delivers superior construction and comfort.
-Families should consider the Bestway Ventura 2-Person for its spacious design.
+The Intex Challenger K2 remains the best value 2 person kayak in Australia at around $199 AUD, suitable for calm lake and river paddling.
+For premium construction, the Intex Excursion Pro K2 (model 68309EP) delivers superior 3-ply laminate performance at $282 USD.
+Families should consider the Bestway Ventura 2-Person for its spacious 330cm design that comfortably accommodates adults with children.

 Where should the heavier person sit in a 2 person kayak?